energietransitie/twomes-co2-monitor-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository contains the hardware designs, such as schematics and board layout files for the .
 This repository contains the open hardware designs files for the Twomes CO₂ Monitor Shield, It also includes a `docs` folder with recent printouts of the [schematics](./docs/twomes-co2-monitor-hardware-sch.pdf) and [PCB layout](./docs/docs/twomes-co2-monitor-hardware-pcb.pdf).

-The associated firmware depends on the context:
+The associated firmware you should use depends on the context:
 * if you use the shield on top of [Twomes Temperature Monitor Hardware](https://github.com/energietransitie/twomes-temp-monitor-hardware), use the [Twomes Room Monitor firmware](https://github.com/energietransitie/twomes-room-monitor-firmware);
-* if you use the shield on top of a [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), you have to write your own firmware, based on [Twomes Generic firmware](https://github.com/energietransitie/twomes-generic-esp-firmware).
+* if you use the shield on top of a [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), use the [Twomes CO₂ Monitor firmware](https://github.com/energietransitie/twomes-co2-monitor-firmware).

 ## Producing